saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 In the section "Trust store used for connections from clients", navigate to "Manage store contents", then click on "import form"

-Then, copy over the CA's certificate (the myCA.pem file as described above).
-Set the CA's common name as the alias, and save
+Then, copy and paste the CA's certificate (the myCA.pem file as described above).
+Set the CA's common name (e.g. EdgeVPN.io in this example) as the alias, and save

 ## EdgeVPN.io configuration